ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

 As with the main 360Giving Data Standard, alongside the official fields is it possible to include additional information.

-See our full [guidance on metadata](https://standard.threesixtygiving.org/en/new-docs-style/metadata/) for further details.
+See our [guidance on metadata](https://standard.threesixtygiving.org/en/new-docs-style/technical/reference/#meta-sheet) for further details.

 ## Converting Postcodes into Geocodes to anonymise address information
 Converting postcode data into geocodes protects the privacy of recipients while allowing you to include useful data that will allow your grants to be geolocated.
 The practical process may vary depending on the process you use for preparing your 360Giving data and the volume of data.